-Hearing aid technology has advanced greatly over the years, and devices are now at the point (depending on the severity of your loss) where speech amid noise can be more easily understood, where you maybe don’t have to shout to get the other person’s attention.
+Hearing aid technology has advanced greatly over the years, and devices are now at the point (depending on the severity of your loss) where speech in noise can be more easily understood, where you don’t have to shout to get the other person’s attention.
 If you don’t have hearing aids, you might find yourself turning the TV up too loud, getting easily frustrated trying to talk to your family members, or having your family members get frustrated themselves.

 Assistive listening devices — used in conjunction with your aids — can make things even easier.
 Hypersound, for instance, is an amplification technology that uses directional speakers to focus the sound of your entertainment system.
 Most aids, such as the Oticon Opn™, also have Bluetooth® technology that allows certain devices to stream directly to your aids.
 As the technology around us grows, so does our ability to pair them with each another.
 Hearing aids are no exception.